-As a public relations strategist and counselor, Patrick McSweeney uses the skills he learned as a newspaper, radio and TV journalist to help clients effectively connect with employees, customers, community leaders, investors, vendors and others.
+Clients benefit from working with Patrick McSweeney because he uses the skills he learned as a print, radio and TV journalist to help them effectively connect with employees, customers, community leaders, investors, vendors and others.
 C-suite executives and their teams like working with Patrick because he provides crisis communications planning, message development, media training and media relations assistance with a strategic mindset that helps their organizations address immediate and long-term needs.

 Since transitioning to public relations, he has served as the spokesperson for a government agency in Florida as well as for Fortune 500 companies and worked with well-known automotive, high tech, retail brands, vacation destinations and others.